15 Things to Do in Lambertville, New Jersey (NJ)

 Short Description:

 The Delaware and Raritan Canal Trail is a scenic 70-mile-long path perfect for walking, biking, and bird-watching.
-The portion in Lambertville offers views of the canal and the surrounding countryside.
+For those planning a wider trip, it’s also worth exploring things to do in New Jersey (NJ) while visiting the Lambertville portion, which offers views of the canal and the surrounding countryside.

 Pros and Cons: